-Upon specific enquiry by the Company and following confirmations from Directors, save as otherwise set out in this report, there is no change in the information of the Directors required to be disclosed pursuant to Rule 17.50A(1) of the GEM Listing Rules since the Company's last third guarterly report.
+Upon specific enquiry by the Company and following confirmations from Directors, save as otherwise set out in this report, there is no change in the information of the Directors required to be disclosed pursuant to Rule 17.50A(1) of the GEM Listing Rules since the Company's last third quarterly report, except for Mr. Chim appointed as the CFO of the Winto Group (Holdings) Limited as disclosed as the section under "Biographical Details of Directors and Senior Management".